The Terror (1963 film): Cast

-Boris Karloff segment
+Boris Karloff scenes

 Development

 Roger Corman had enjoyed considerable success in the early 1960s producing and directing films based on the stories of Edgar Allan Poe for AIP: The House of Usher, The Pit and the Pendulum, The Premature Burial, Tales of Terror and The Raven, as well as the Poe-influenced Tower of London.
 Corman wrote in his memoirs that he was inspired to make The Terror because "I was getting so familiar with the standard elements of Poe's material – or at least our adaptations – that I tried to out-Poe himself and create a Gothic tale from scratch."

 Corman was making The Raven (1963) featuring sets built by Daniel Haller.
 The weekend before filming was scheduled to end, Corman intended to play tennis with a friend but the game was rained out.
 Corman came up with the idea of shooting footage of a movie star on the sets of The Raven over two days, which could then be used as the basis of another movie.

 Corman contacted Leo Gordon, an actor and writer who had written several films for the director, including The Cry Baby Killer and The Wasp Woman, and asked him if he had a script with a castle in it.
 Gordon did not but went over to Corman's house for a "brainstorming" session.
-Corman asked Gordon for a sixty-page script written by the following weekend which could be shot over two days.
+Corman asked Gordon for a 60-page script written by the following weekend which could be shot over two days.
 Corman says his only other requirement was that the script finish with a flood, as several Poe pictures had finished with a fire sequence, and he wanted to do something new.